The Best Recurve Bow: Our Picks (Updated: July 2020)

 - Adult men 22 and older: 25 to 40 pounds of draw weight, with 30 pounds as a good place to start.

 There are plenty of bows with a draw weight of 40 pounds or more, but it's usually experienced archers who buy those models.
-Archers on recurve bows usually need to build their strength in order to use bows of that draw weight.
+Archers on recurve bows usually need to build their strength in order to use bows of that draw weight, and that’s the good news—you will probably find that your strength will grow over time.

-Here's an important rule of thumb: always "go low" on draw weights.
-It's a very common thing for people to imagine themselves a little strong than they are, but think of it this way: if you have a bow with a draw weight of 35 pounds, every time you draw the bow, it's going to feel like you're lifting 35 pounds.
+Here's an important rule of thumb: "go low" on draw weights, especially if you're just getting into archery.
+It's a very common thing for people to imagine themselves a little stronger than they are, but think of it this way: if you have a bow with a draw weight of 35 pounds, every time you draw the bow, it's going to feel like you're lifting 35 pounds.
 If you're at the range for an hour and you shoot 100 arrows, that's going to tax your muscles.
 It doesn't sound like a lot of weight, but repetition (and archery is all about repetition!) is going to make it feel like a lot.
 So go low—your body will thank you!

 So, let's recap.
 To buy a bow, you need: